gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 This rule creates the `liblow_level.a` file that was used in the previous section.
-The `low-level-rust` directory in the `(source_tree low-level-rust)` contains a regular old cargo project (ie. it has a `Cargo.toml` file and a `src` directory containing Rust code).
+The `low-level-rust` directory in the `(source_tree low-level-rust)` contains a regular old Cargo project (ie. it has a `Cargo.toml` file and a `src` directory containing Rust code).

 There's lots more information about interoperability between OCaml and Rust in